sandialabs/canary/docs/source/user/basics.testcase.rst

 The test case
 =============

 A test case is a concrete instantiation of a :ref:`test file <basics-testfile>` with a unique set of parameters.
 In the simplest case, a test file defines a single test case whose name is the basename of the test file.
-In more complex cases, a test file defines :ref:`parameters<basics-parameterize>` that expand to define multiple test cases whose names are a combination of the test name (default: ``basename testfile``) and parameter ``name=value`` pairs.
+In more complex cases, a test file defines :ref:`parameters<usage-parameterize>` that expand to define multiple test cases whose names are a combination of the test name (default: ``basename testfile``) and parameter ``name=value`` pairs.
 For example, the test file ``parameterize1.pyt``:

 .. literalinclude:: /examples/parameterize/parameterize1.pyt
     :language: python